bids-standard/bids-specification/src/schema/README.md

     in a BIDS dataset they are stored in different folders reflecting the two different `datatypes`.

 -   `datatypes.yaml`: Data types supported by the specification.
-    The only information provided in the file is (1) a full list of valid BIDS datatypes, (2) each datatype's full name, and (3) a free text description of the datatype.
+    The only information provided in the file is:
+       1. a full list of valid BIDS datatypes,
+       2. each datatype's full name
+       3. a free text description of the datatype.

 -   `entities.yaml`: Entities (key/value pairs in folder and filenames).